SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="deletemodelinstance"></a>
 # **DeleteModelInstance**
-> void DeleteModelInstance (string modelInstanceID)
+> void DeleteModelInstance (string modelHistoryServerId, string modelInstanceID)

 Deletes a model instance, given its ID